Howlite Gemstone Information

 About Howlite - History and Introduction

-Howlite is quite porous and because of this quality, it can be dyed to imitate similar coloured stones such as turquoise, coral and lapis lazuli.
+Howlite is quite porous and because of this quality, it can be dyed to imitate similar colored stones such as turquoise, coral and lapis lazuli.
 However, howlite itself is generally not mimicked.
-Howlite could be confused with incredibly rare white turquoise.
-Native American Indians have named white turquoise, "the sacred buffalo stone" or "the white buffalo stone", due to it being as rare as a white buffalo.
-For this reason white turquoise is far more valuable than howlite, so it would not likely be sold as howlite.
+Howlite is sometimes misleadingly sold as "white turquoise", or also called "the sacred buffalo stone" or "the white buffalo stone".
 Howlite has a similar appearance and hardness to white marble, but white marble has a low porosity compared to the porous howlite.

 Although howlite was discovered in Canada, most howlite now comes from California and Los Angeles, USA.
 Deposits have also been found in Turkey, Germany, Mexico and Russia.
 Rare transparent howlite crystals have only been found in two places; Tick Canyon, California and Iona, Nova Scotia.